Basic Searches in SciX

 Highlighted search bar on the SciX homepage for entering search terms

-Main search field highlighted on the SciX homepage
+Main search bar highlighted on the SciX homepage

 Challenge